shawdm/darrenshaw_org/cv.md

 Technology Used: PHP, MySQL

+### Meedan (2009)
+Development lead on a Arabic-English social network, Meedan.
+Meedan's mission was to improve cross cultural dialogue and understanding.
+I lead the development of their social network using statistical machine translation to facilitate debate between native English and Arabic speakers.
+This was an early social network and the first to make use of machine translation.
+It allowed users to correct machine translations, improving the site and the underlying machine learning algorithms, pre-dating the same approach Google made.
+Technology Used: PHP, MySQL, IBM Research Machine Translation

 ## Skills
 Javascript, NodeJS, Java, PHP, CSS, DB2, MySQL, Postgres, IBM Watson Machine Learning, Apache Spark, CouchDB/Cloudant, Cloud Foundry, Bluemix, Photoshop, Sketch.